AraBlocks/ara-identity/README.md

 [![Build Status](https://travis-ci.com/AraBlocks/ara-identity.svg?token=Ty4yTmKT8aELetQd1xZp&branch=master)](https://travis-ci.com/AraBlocks/ara-identity)

-Ara Identity is an implementation of [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/) which allows users to interact with services in the Ara network.
+Ara Identity is an implementation of DIDs, or [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/), which allows users to interact with services in the Ara network.
+A DID document in JSON format is called a `DDO` (DID document object).

 ## Table of Contents
 * [Status](#status)